fatfish-lab/aquarium-documentation/src/web/applications/workspaces.md

 ## Favorites

-You can add a workspace as a favorite to access it quickly from the [Focus interface](../introduction/focus.md).
+You can add a workspace as a favorite to access it quickly from the [Focus interface](../introduction/focus.md) and the [Studio interface](../introduction/studio.md).

 You can also add as favorite for other users, so they don't have to do it themselves.